-How we handle your homeowners or condominium association in Lake Frederick
+How we deal with your homeowners or condominium association in Lake Frederick

-We require that the renter abide by all community and association rules.
-To assist us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association covenants.
+To guide us in this endeavor, we need the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to give us the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a free reference for rental investors in Lake Frederick
+a good archive for rental investors in Lake Frederick

 - Collections and evictions